 In 2013, the company introduced Google Glass, a hands-free voice-activated computer built into a pair of eyeglasses, with a display projected into the eye and an audio speaker audible only to the wearer.
 Google Glass enables the wearer to take pictures, record video, dictate messages, navigate, and access other information without significantly obstructing the natural field of vision.
 Google made prototypes available on a limited basis through 2015, before withdrawing the product for further experimentation.

 Google reorganized its multifarious interests as a holding company, Alphabet Inc., in 2015, with Google as its principal subsidiary.
-Larry Page and Eric Schmidt retained their roles as CEO and executive chairman, respectively, at the new parent company and named a new CEO to head Google.
-Sergey Brin serves as president of Alphabet.
+Larry Page and Eric Schmidt retained their roles as CEO and executive chairman, respectively, at the new parent company and named a new CEO, Sundar Pichai, to head Google.
+Sergey Brin served as first president of Alphabet.

 Today, Google remains the Internet’s most visited website, employing well over a million servers around the world to process over 3.5 billion search requests every day.
 In 2016, the company opened a new 11-story office complex on St. Pancras Square in London.
 As of that year, Google had 70 offices in more than 40 countries, and data centers across the U.S., in Chile, Finland, Ireland, Belgium, Singapore and Taiwan.
 Larry Page and his wife, Lucinda Southworth, have their principal residence in Palo Alto, California.
 Larry Page, as of 2018, has amassed a personal fortune of $53.2 billion.
 He is among the ten wealthiest individuals in the world.

 If you use the Internet, chances are you use Google every day.
 The search engine and the enormously successful company that shares its name were the creation of a pair of Stanford University graduate students still in their mid-20s, Larry Page and Sergey Brin.